The Ministry of Accounting

 This article first appeared in the Winter 2014 issue of NACBA Ledger.

-Nathan is a partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
-For nearly 20 years, Nathan has provided various assurance and consulting services to numerous types of nonprofit organizations, and he is a certified fraud examiner.
-Nathan serves as a Board member and Treasurer for the Christian Leadership Alliance.
+Nathan is a Partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
+For over 20 years, Nathan has provided assurance and consulting services to numerous types of nonprofit organizations, and he is a certified fraud examiner.
+Nathan serves as a Board member and Treasurer for the Christian Leadership Alliance and as Board Chair for a private K-12 Christian school.
 He also has 10 years of nonprofit industry experience serving on staff part-time as Associate Pastor at his local church, and has earned a Master of Divinity degree with an emphasis in church and ministry leadership.